wagtail/wagtail/docs/advanced_topics/accessibility_considerations.rst

 When defining the alt text fields, make sure they are optional so editors can choose to not write any alt text for decorative images.
 Take the time to provide ``help_text`` with appropriate guidance.
 For example, linking to `established resources on alt text <https://axesslab.com/alt-texts/>`_.

-.. note:: Why not have an alt text field on the Image model?
+.. note:: Should I add an alt text field on the Image model for my site?

     It’s better than nothing to have a dedicated alt field on the Image model (`#5789 <https://github.com/wagtail/wagtail/pull/5789>`_), and may be appropriate for some websites, but we recommend to have it inline with the content because ideally alt text should be written for the context the image is used in: